boschman32/Jenkins-Discord-Bot/README.md

  Using config.json you can customize what the bot needs to send out to discord, each stage of a job has a seperate message where the message contains:
    - "header" is the message that will be send as the header/title of the discord message
    - "embed_color" is the color of the embeded message
+   - "Url" is an url that will be 'attached' to the header text.
+If no URL is defined will not show a clickable link.
    - "giphy"
      - "key" the key used by your giphy dev account see https://developers.giphy.com/
      - "random_limit" the amount of images giphy can choose from.